Skip to main content

 What is this service?

 For Brian CIC offers dementia inclusive activity for brain health.
-Our unique service enables access to nature and the outdoors every Friday morning, meeting at 10am at Old Community Centre, building a dementia inclusive community which meets on occasion for other reasons.
-Friends are made, loneliness reduced, and a sense of belonging facilitated: “I feel part of the community again”.
+Our unique service enables access to nature and the outdoors every Friday morning, meeting at 10am at Old Oak Community Centre, building a dementia inclusive community which meets on occasion for other reasons.
+We invite you to join us for a walk, try the range of all ability cycles in Little Wormwood Scrubs, and have access to expertise in the field of dementia.

 As a small organisation we ask that referrals are made through personal introduction, which usually has a bigger impact in the long run.
 We encourage health professionals to visit us on a Friday morning for the walk/cycling hub in order to maximise efficient use of resources.
 We offer families something different and are interested in exploring how this can benefit the support to people with dementia, their families and friends, in LBHF.